 How You Can Help Us

 We try to run to time as far as possible.
-Inevitably, an appointment can run over time, so please bear with us if you have to wait.
-To keep surgeries running as smoothly as possible, please help us by remembering the following points:
+Some times appointments can run over time, so please be patient if you have to wait.
+Please help us by remembering the following:

-- Remember – an appointment is for ONE person only.
+- The appointment is for ONE person only.

-- Please do not save up multiple problems for one appointment slot.
-If you think you may need a longer appointment, please tell the receptionist.
+- The appointment is for one problem only.
+If you need a longer appointment, please tell the receptionist.

-- Children under the age of 16 should ideally be accompanied by an adult.
+- Children under the age of 16 should be accompanied by an adult.